cpske/ISP/assignment/week9/refactor-pizzashop.md

 4. If the IDE didn't do a complete replacement, then fix the code manually: move SMALL, MEDIUM, and LARGE to global scope and manually replace all occurences in `pizza.py`.

-5. Did the IDE change the sizes in `pizzashop.py`?
+5. Did the IDE change the sizes in `main.py`, too?
-   If not, edit `pizzashop.py` and replace size strings with named constants:
+   If not, edit `main.py` and replace size strings with named constants:
     ```python
     from pizza import *

     if __name__ == "__main__":
-        pizza1 = make_pizza(SMALL, ...)
+        pizza1 = Pizza(SMALL)
         ...
         pizza2 = Pizza(MEDIUM)
         ...
         pizza3 = make_pizza(LARGE, ...)
     ```

-6. Test: Run `pizzashop.py`.
-Verify the results are the same.
+6. Test: Run `main.py`.
+Verify the output is the same.

 **Commit** your work with the message "`replace strings with named constants`".